treyhunner/treyhunner.github.com/source/_posts/2024-10-03-switching-from-virtualenvwrapper-to-direnv-starship-and-uv.markdown

 ## The necessary tools

 So I replaced virtualenvwrapper with direnv, uv, and Starship.
-Though direnv was is doing most of the important work here.
+Though direnv is doing most of the important work here.
 The use of uv and Starship were just bonuses.

 I *am* also hoping to eventually replace my pipx use with uv and once uv supports [adding python3.x commands][python shims] to my `PATH`, I may replace my use of pyenv with uv as well.